MdDaudIbrahim/Interactive-Particle-Cloud-Visualizer/README.md

 <h1 align="center">Interactive-Particle-Cloud-Visualizer</h1>

 <p align="center">
-  This project provides an interactive particle cloud visualizer accessible via a web browser.
-It leverages HTML to create a dynamic and engaging visual experience.
+  This project is an interactive particle cloud visualizer built for the web.
+It allows users to explore dynamic particle arrangements directly in their browser, creating an engaging visual experience.
   <br/><em><small>(This description was enhanced by AI.
 Please review and edit.)</small></em>
 </p>